The Backyardigans

-Nickelodeon called the show "a home-grown Nick Jr. property," as "the whole creative team... [had] been part of the Nick Jr. family for years."
-Creator Janice Burgess had worked as Nick Jr.'s production executive since the mid-1990s.
-The Backyardigans originated as a live-action pilot episode titled "Me and My Friends," filmed at Nickelodeon Studios Florida in 1998.
+Janice Burgess had worked as Nick Jr.'s production executive since the mid-1990s.
+The Backyardigans originated as a live-action pilot episode titled "Me and My Friends", filmed at Nickelodeon Studios Florida and completed in September 1998.
 The characters were played by full-body puppets on an indoor stage.
 The pilot was rejected by Nickelodeon, and Burgess decided to rework the concept into an animated series.
-In 2002, a second pilot was animated at Nickelodeon Digital in New York.
-The second pilot was successful, and the series entered production.
+In 2001, a second pilot was animated at Nickelodeon Digital in New York.
+It was completed and screened in early 2002.
+The second pilot was successful, and the series entered production in 2003.

-The show ran for four seasons totaling 80 episodes.
+The show ran for four seasons, totaling 80 episodes.
 Most episodes aired on Nickelodeon on weekday mornings.
-In 2009, the show was planned to continue beyond the fourth season.
-However, in 2010, the series' creator Janice Burgess decided to move onto a different series: Nickelodeon's revival of Winx Club.
+A fifth season of the series was planned to be produced in 2009.
+However, in 2010, Burgess decided to move on to a different series: Nickelodeon's revival of Winx Club.
 Burgess worked as a creative director and writer for Winx Club before eventually retiring from Nickelodeon in 2014.

-The Backyardigans was critically acclaimed.
-Many critics felt that The Backyardigans was superior to Nickelodeon's other preschool shows because its writing was sophisticated and enjoyable for older viewers.
+The Backyardigans received generally positive reviews from audiences and critics who consider it superior to Nickelodeon's other preschool shows because its writing was sophisticated and enjoyable for older viewers.
 The New York Times and Common Sense Media commended the show for including frequent nods to an older audience, such as references to action-adventure franchises.
-The quality of the show's music was also praised by critics, and the show received eight Daytime Emmy Award nominations for its music.
+The quality of the show's music was also well received by critics, and the show received eight Daytime Emmy Award nominations for its music.